 where $n\omega_i$ is the energy of $\ket{n_i}_M$ state.
 Thus it will become clear that $\omega_M$ can be seen as the thermal density matrix $\exp (\frac{H}{T})$, where $H$ is the Hamiltonian.
-Therefore $T=\frac{a \hbar}{2\pi k_B c}$.
+Therefore $T=\frac{a \hbar}{2\pi k_B }$.

 Furthermore, the two quantizations are different in a stronger way.
 They are disjoint representations.
-That is why it is mentioned by Belinski \cite{Belinski} that "... they refer to problems with different Hamiltonians".
-There are several papers and useful discussions whether Unruh effect is a physical effect or it is meaningless to talk about it. \cite{Arageorgis} \cite{Belinski} \cite{Halvorson} What we want to say is that if we take into consideration all different class of representations of a quantum field, it is possible to show that Unruh effect is physical.
-Of course as we have mentioned, the starting point is that the accelerated and the inertial observers' coordinates are not related to each other by a Poincare transformation .\ref{transformation}
+That is why it is mentioned by Belinski \cite{Belinski} that \emph{\textbf{``... they refer to problems with different Hamiltonians"}}.
+There are several papers and useful discussions whether Unruh effect is a physical effect or it is meaningless to talk about it \cite{Arageorgis} \cite{Belinski} \cite{Halvorson}.

-So first of all we have to extend the notion of Poincare(Lorentz) covariant Quantum Field Theory to the general covariant one, where of course all different type of coordinate transformations are possible.
-This automatically leads us to the fact that in this case there is no prefered notion of states.
-Speaking algebraically general covariance means that for every open subset $O \in M$ there is a $\mathcal{X} \in Diff(M)$ (Diffeomorphism group) such that \cite{Salehi}

-where $\mathcal{A}(O)$ is the algebra of observables in the region $O$ and $\pi_{\mathcal{X}}$ is the representation of $\mathcal{X}$.
-So we can say that in the Unruh effect, dealing with all classes simultaneously, acceleration changes the representation of the quantum field from one class to another and makes the vacuum state of initial class to seem thermalized in the new class.